ucscode/simple-classes/README.md

   $pairs->get("email"); // 'new@gmail.com'
   $pairs->remove("email"); // true;
 ```
-You can also create a pair by reference
+You can also create a pair by reference.
+(Note: the reference must be an integer)
 ```php
   $userid = 2;
   $pairs->set('activation_code', '668923', $userid);